 Why did I create a bookstagram account?
 Well… 2021 has been the year where I decided to make social media fun again.
 My job, for the last four years, has revolved around social media.
 And don’t get me wrong; I LOVE what I do.
 But social media after awhile, especially when it’s your job, can start to take a toll on you.

 I miss the days where we used to post emo lyrics and pictures of our food or pets.
-Now, everyone is trying to sell you something, or fighting over politics, or trolling peoples' photos and I'm NOT here for it.
+Now, everyone is trying to sell you something, or fighting over politics, or trolling peoples’ photos and I’m NOT here for it.
 So, I decided that for me to enjoy social media, I needed to separate myself from the hustle (outside my 9-5).
 I needed an account that was purely for fun.
-Which is how @abookwellloved was born, and then evolved into the shop page you're on today :)
+Which is how @abookwellloved was born.

 I truly don’t care how many followers I have.
 I’ll never join an engagement group, or post false reviews because I was paid to do so.
 Instead, I’m sharing what I love: books and reading.
 Interacting with other people who love books and reading as much as I do, and finding new titles to add to my TBR stack.
 It’s SO FUN.
 And just what I needed.

 Since creating my new bookstagram account, I’ve definitely added to my list of books I want to read.
 But, after seeing endless posts, positive reviews, and nonstop chatter, these four books were able to push their way to the top of my list

 This post may contain affiliate links.
 As an Amazon Services LLC Associates and RewardStyle affiliate, I may earn a small commission for any purchases made through affiliate links.
 Affiliate links certainly aren’t making me rich; most commissions are less than $1, but sometimes that spare change adds up, and then it helps me buy new books!
 You can read my full disclaimer and disclosure statement here.